tidymodels/themis/tests/testthat/_snaps/tomek_impl.md

       tomek(circle_example_num, var = "x")
     Condition
       Error in `tomek()`:
-      ! `x` should be a factor or character variable.
+      ! `x` should be a string or a string.

 ---